Intelligent Earth (UKRI CDT in AI for the Environment)

 It is not necessary for you to identify a potential supervisor in your application.

 Students will be matched with supervisors and partners throughout the first year of training.
 Nonetheless, you are encouraged to make contact with potential supervisors throughout the application process.
-This may lead to the development of a project idea, but there is no commitment on either side.
+This may lead to the development of a project idea, but there is no commitment on either side, nor does it affect the admissions process.

 Referees: